PerezHz/HORIZONS.jl/README.md

 `HORIZONS.jl` is a registered Julia package and may be installed from the Julia REPL doing `Pkg.add("HORIZONS")`.

-## Dependencies
+## External dependencies

 Connection to the HORIZONS machine is done via the `telnet` command line utility, which should be locally installed and enabled.
+File downloading is done via `ftp`.

 ## New features